pnobbe/1-Tick-Flick-StayinAlive/README.md

 If you don't care about this, you can set the start to 0ms and the end to 600ms.

 ## Config Options
+- Resizable overlay - Hold the `alt` key and drag the edges of the overlay
 - Enable/disable detection of prayer book clicks
 - Set the green bar start and end to adjust the target zone
+- Adjust the width of the swipe line
 - Enable/disable the combo counter
 - Set a timeout for the overlay to hide after a certain amount of time
 - Set a click delay to account for latency or server delay